Averydimbulb79/GPCH_kanban/README.md

 `15 HANDOVER`

-Archived cards are excluded from active counts.
+Archived cards are excluded from these active counts.

 Each count box uses the same colour as its corresponding workflow.